 Certain new standards, amendments and interpretations to existing standards have been published by the IASB but are not yet effective and have not yet been adopted by the Company and could have an impact on future periods.
-These changes are described in detail in the 2016 consolidated financial statements.
+Management anticipates that all of the relevant pronouncements will be adopted by the Company for the first period following the effective date of the pronouncement.